Skip to content

 Connection to mind and emotions Mental health; the ability to manage thoughts and feelings.
 Maintaining positive mental, cognitive, emotional and psychological wellbeing is fundamental to an individual’s overall health.

-Connection to family and kinship These connections are central to the functioning of Indigenous Australian societies.
-Strong family and kinship systems can provide a sense of belonging, identity, security, and stability for Indigenous people.
+Connection to family and kinship These connections are central to the functioning of First Nations societies.
+Strong family and kinship systems can provide a sense of belonging, identity, security, and stability for First Nations people.

 Connection to community Providing opportunities for individuals and families to connect with each other, support each other and work together.